CJSchneider320/GVSU-CIS350-ECAN/docs/software_requirements_specification_final.md

    2. The user shall be able to move the player through the levels.
    3. The player shall be able to move between levels.
    4. The layout of the levels shall be predefined.
-   5. Additional challenge levels can be unlocked with money after beating the regular levels.
-   6. The levels shall take place on a 2d grid of tiles, each object takes up 1 tile.
+   5. The levels shall take place on a 2d grid of tiles, each object takes up 1 tile.
-   7. Objects that the game shall implement include: walls, doors, buttons, pressure plates, levers, spikes, stairs, and robots.
+   6. Objects that the game shall implement include: walls, doors, buttons, pressure plates, levers, spikes, stairs, and robots.

 2. Player Requirements
-   1. Player statistics shall be recorded on player-character death.
+   1. The Player statistics shall be recorded upon completing the game.
    2. The player object shall be moveable based on user input.
    3. Our game shall detect collisions between the player and other non-passable objects.
-   4. The player shall lose health upon contact with damaging obstacles or entities.
+   4. The player shall die and return to the start of the level upon contact with damaging obstacles.
    5. The player shall have money, which is earned from opening chests and entering new levels.
    6. The player shall be able to move between levels by using stairs
 3. Puzzle Requirements